ashadrahman/TechnicalChallenge_Unbabel/Non-Functional Testing/Automation/README.md

 Steps to run the automation script:

+* The development of the code is done on Windows10 OS, but it can be executed on any platform.

 1. Download the zip file 'TechnicalChallenge.zip' and unzip it.

-2. Required softwares- Google Chrome webrowser, Eclipse IDE, Selenium jar file(selenium-server-standalone-3.12.0.jar) and java jdk 1.8 installed on the system.
+2. Required softwares- Google Chrome webrowser, Eclipse IDE, Selenium jar file(selenium-server-standalone-3.13.0.jar) and java jdk 1.8 installed on the system.

+Selenium jar file can downloaded from here: https://www.seleniumhq.org/download/ Java can be downloaded from here: https://java.com/en/download/

-3. Download 'chromedriver.exe' file from this link 'http://chromedriver.chromium.org/downloads'
+3. Download 'chromedriver.exe' file from this link: http://chromedriver.chromium.org/downloads

 4. Place this chrome driver at any location (place it at 'C:\chromedriver.exe')